FIRST CARRIER SEWING TIPS

 We’re not machines, we’re humans.
 To this day I still make mistakes when I sew carriers.
 I’ll forget to lay my underarm straps down, or I’ll end up entombing a pencil inside of the carrier [this has happened more than I’d like to admit].
 My point is this: the more you make the carriers, the better you’ll become.
-You’ll find your own rythm and way of doing things and you’ll certainly take some time off of the clock.
+You’ll find your own rhythm and way of doing things and you’ll certainly take some time off of the clock.

 I touched on this in the last point but I think it’s important to reiterate.
-If you’ve ever sewn a time intensive project and then made the same thing again, I’m sure that you’ve noticed that everything goes much more smoothly and faster the second time around.
+If you’ve ever worked on a time intensive project and then made the same thing again, I’m sure that you’ve noticed that everything goes much more smoothly and faster the second time around.
 It’s like muscle memory.

 If you haven’t read up on your manual lately, this would be a good time to go over it.
 Check out the 10 Things I Wish I Would Have Learned When I Started Sewing post for some extra handy tips.
 But to sum that post up, make sure that you’ve wound the bobbin correctly, inserted it properly and in the correct orientation, and that the top thread is seated in the tension discs along the upper thread path.
 Those are common mistakes that can be a major cause for headaches.